na-na-hi/renget/archive/how2playba.md

 - Fusion stones
 With the fusion stones you can convert a surplus of a certain type of mat into a different mat in the crafting chamber (the 2nd one).
 It really helps bridging the gaps in your stash at a decent price.
 I'm personally using the gold ones to convert gifts into the ones I need, but most of the time you won't need these things.
-They're very handy when you need them, so having a decent stack of them can come in handy (don't buy the grey ones though)
+They're very handy when you need them, so having a decent stack of them can come in handy (don't buy the grey ones though).
+About 40 of each would be my recommendation.

 - Secret tech note
 They're okay.
-If you need them they're handy, and I buy them occasionally too.
+If you need them they're handy.
+I buy them occasionally too.

 >Mastery Certificate/Expert Permit shop
 (After you hit MAX level, 1 AP = 1 Mastery Cert)